finnsterfran/Haikyuu-anime-quiz-page/README.md

 #### commit Minor changes to quiz and player description typos.
 #### commit Updated ReadMe.
 #### commit Added media query for screen max-width 768px, updated inuoka-small in neko-img, amended some overlapping text in script.js
+#### commmit Add media query for quiz.css for laptop, tablet and mobile screens.